-1. The couple needs to create a balance sheet on [the traveling spouse’s] job to determine if it is worth the strain on the marriage.
+1. The couple needs to create a balance sheet on [the traveling spouse’s] career or job to determine if it is worth the strain on the marriage.
 In separate columns, they should list the costs and benefits of the current job.
-This will help them see in black and white whether or not he/she should stay in this job.
+This will help them see in black and white whether or not he/she should stay in this career or job.

 4. Because of the minimal time this couple has together, they need to maximize the time that they do have.
 Schedule time weekly —about an hour —to do a couple’s communication exercise.
-[You can find some in the “Communication” section of this web site.]
+[You can find some in the Communication and Conflict topic of this web site.]
 It will be especially valuable to this situation.

 This article can be found in the book, Love Extravagantly: Making the Modern Marriage Work written by Marita Littauer and Chuck Noon.
 It is published by Bethany House.
 Marita Littauer and Chuck Noon (who are married) show you how it can be done in these and many more situations.
 They do this by practicing extravagant, go-the extra-mile love.